-These 25 GED study habits will help you to prepare for the GED® test fast and efficiently.
+These twenty-five GED study habits will be a great help to get you all set for the GED® test efficiently.

-When you prepare for taking the GED exam, it is key to not only focus on simply studying hard but also on studying smart and learning about GED test-taking strategies that will boost your results.
+When preparing for the GED exam, it is important not only to focus on simply studying hard but also on studying smart and learning about GED test-taking strategies that will help you improve your results.

 So, your preparation efforts should not be only about learning the GED subject matter but also about how to take the exam effectively and wisely.

 Sure, it is key to command all of the topics covered in the four GED subtests (Mathematics, Science, Social Studies, and Language Arts), and you should take multiple practice tests, but learning how to study effectively is important as well.